Leg Press Alternatives | Best Exercise Guide

 Another difference between these two squatting exercises is the range of motion.
 When squatting with a barbell, you are not typically able to go as low as you would with a smith machine, as you would lose your balance.
 This means that you can get a better mind-muscle connection and work your muscles more intensely with the smith machine squat.

-Overall, the leg press is a great exercise and a great way to grow your lower body.
+Overall, the leg press is a great exercise and a great way to grow your quadriceps and lower body.
 While it is a great exercise, it can get to the point where you are looking for something else to do on your leg days, and there are plenty of leg press alternatives that can be done.
+One such alternative is the wall sit exercise, which provides many of the benefits of the leg press.
+According to Jarrod Nobbe, CSCS, the head weightlifting coach for the Athletic Lab weightlifting team, the wall sit is a quadriceps burner and can be a great substitute for the leg press.

 Do you agree with our list?
 Let us know!
 And be sure to check out the Boostcamp training app for even more exercises and training programs.